Penguins vs. Flyers Player Props Betting Odds

 Evgeni Malkin Props

-Evgeni Malkin has scored 10 goals and added 10 assists through 22 games for Pittsburgh.
+Evgeni Malkin has 21 total points for Pittsburgh, with 10 goals and 11 assists.

 Malkin Recent Games